-Because Jupyter Books are built with Jupyter Notebooks, you can allow users to launch live Jupyter sessions in the cloud directly from your book.
+Because Jupyter Books are built with Jupyter notebooks, you can allow users to launch live Jupyter sessions in the cloud directly from your book.
 This lets readers quickly interact with your content in a traditional coding interface.
-There now exists numerous online notebook services - a good comparison is provided in this article - and the following sections describes the available integrations provided by Jupyter Book.
+There now exist numerous online notebook services - a good comparison is provided in this article - and the following sections describes the available integrations provided by Jupyter Book.

 In each case, you’ll need to tell Jupyter Book where your book content lives online.